HARISHWINNER/AR-UR-5.1/README.md

 - **App Crashes**: Check the device compatibility and ensure it meets the minimum requirements.
 - **Build Errors**: Verify SDK paths and environment configurations in Unreal Engine.

-## Contributing

-We welcome contributions!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
-Ensure your code follows the project's coding standards and include descriptive commit messages.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.